danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coregateway.md

 ## Summary — Purpose • Scope • Key decisions

-- **Purpose**: Provides a single, secure, public REST API ingress for the CoreRL platform.
+- **Purpose**: Provides a single, secure, public REST API ingress for the RLTune platform.
 The gateway enforces authentication and rate-limits, then forwards all authorized traffic to `Coredinator`, which is the sole component responsible for internal service routing and agent instance resolution.
 - **Scope**: External ingress (TLS termination optional), authentication enforcement (via CoreAuth), rate limiting, API versioning, request/response normalization, forwarding to `Coredinator`.
 Protocol translation (e.g., HTTP <> ZeroMQ or other internal transports) is explicitly delegated to `Coredinator` or the destination service façade and is not performed in the gateway.
 - Key decisions:
   - `CoreGateway` performs local JWT validation but does not look up internal service locations; it forwards to `Coredinator`.